Roosevelt High School

 • First, please review the materials provided (Course Description Book, Course Option Worksheet, and Course Guidelines.)

-• Send an email to your future RHS Counselor
+• Send an email to your RHS Counselor

 Counselor Information